csc-training/hpc-python/docs/mooc/using-compiled-code/interfacing-c-with-cffi.md

 ## Passing NumPy arrays to external C code

-Only simple scalar numbers can be automatically converted between Python objects and C types, for more complex data structures such as NumPy arrays some additional steps might be needed.
-In C, arrays are passed to functions as pointers, and as the pointer does not have any information about the size of the array, the size has to be normally passed as separate argument.
-Assume we have a C-function `add` which sums up two arrays and returns result in the
+Only simple scalar numbers can be automatically converted between Python objects and C types.
+For more complex data structures such as NumPy arrays some additional steps might be needed.
+In C, arrays are passed to functions as pointers, and as the pointer does not have any information about the size of the array, the size has to be normally passed as a separate argument.

-third:
+Let us assume we have a C-function `add` which sums up two arrays and returns the result in the third:

 ~~~c
 // c = a + b